• This field is for validation purposes and should be left unchanged.

 Earth.Org PAST · PRESENT · FUTURE

-What are the Main Causes and Effects of Floods Around the World?
+What Are the Main Causes and Effects of Floods Around the World?

-CRISIS - Viability of Life on Earth by Olivia Lai Global Commons Aug 31st 20216 mins
+CRISIS - Viability of Life on Earth by Olivia Lai Global Commons Sep 30th 20236 mins

-What are the Main Causes and Effects of Floods Around the World?
+What Are the Main Causes and Effects of Floods Around the World?

-What are the Different Types of Floods?
+What Are the Different Types of Floods?

 Before we examine the causes and effects of floods, it’s important to note that various types of floods can occur worldwide.
 There are two types of floods that are most common: flash floods and river floods.